 Once he returns home, he discovers the gems are synthetic or of inferior quality, worth far less than he paid.
 At this point there is little he can do.

 Tourist scams are an unfortunate fact of life in many places in the developing world.
-You can protect yourself by being skeptical when faced with improbable stories about special promotions, and high pressure sales tactics are always a warning sign.
-Never pay cash for valuable items -- credit cards and electronic payment methods such as PayPal provide an important measure of consumer protection.
+You can protect yourself by being skeptical when faced with improbable stories about special promotions.
+Additionally, high pressure sales tactics are always a warning sign.
+Never pay cash for valuable items - credit cards and electronic payment methods such as PayPal provide an important measure of consumer protection.

 Probably the most important thing is to buy from a dealer who has a reputation for honest business.
 That can be difficult to do when you're a stranger in town, but you can do research on the Internet before you leave home.
 A number of well known gem dealers sell over the Internet and in fact you can find the same prices online as you'll find in Thailand, with much less risk.